akoskm/akoskm.github.io/_posts/2020-01-07-heroku-custom-domain-ssl-certificate.md

 _I had to do this a few times last month, so this is an extended version of the guide I wrote to myself._ 😬

-This guide is:

-Step-by-step ✅

-HTTPS ✅

-Copy & past commands ✅

 ## Step 1.

 Buy a domain.